 2.1 Obtain and establish the identity and legal authority of applicant.

-Range applicant may include but is not limited to – sole trader or individual; public companies; private companies; trusts; partnerships or joint ventures;
+Range applicant may include but is not limited to – sole trader or individual; public companies; private companies; trusts; partnerships or joint ventures; incorporated society;

 identity may include but is not limited to – legal name, legal entity, company number, registered office, billing address, email, and telephone numbers.